syedalimohsinbukhari/pyMultiFit/docs/source/index.rst

    - :class:`~pymultifit.distributions.laplace_d.LaplaceDistribution`

 2. **User-Defined Fitters**
-   A :class:`~pymultifit.fitters.backend.baseFitter` class serves as an anchor for users to create custom fitters with minimal boilerplate code.
+   A :class:`~pymultifit.fitters.backend.baseFitter.BaseFitter` class serves as an anchor for users to create custom fitters with minimal boilerplate code.

 3. **N-Modal Data Generation**
    Generate synthetic datasets with **N Gaussian components** or other statistical distributions, perfect for: